GenericMappingTools/GMTjl_doc/documentation/modules/triangulate.md

 and is written to standard output.
 The id numbers refer to the points position (line number, starting at 0 for the first line) in the input file.
 As an option, you may choose to create a multiple segment file that can be send to \myreflink{plot} to draw the triangulation network.

+Using `x,y[,z]` or only `x,y` in input depends on the intended usage of this module.
+If only the triangulation is desired, then only `x,y` is used and even if the input table has a `z` column, that is ignored.
+If, however, we wish to compute a grid (see below) than `z` is mandatory and is interpreted as a functional value, ``z = f(x,y)``.

 If **region** and **inc** are set a grid will be calculated based on the surface defined by the planar triangles.
-The actual algorithm used in the triangulations is either that of Watson [1982] or Shewchuk [1996] (Default.
-Type **gmt("gmtget GMT_TRIANGULATE")** to see which method is selected).
-This choice is made during the GMT (**not** `GMT.jl`) build step.
-Furthermore, if the Shewchuk algorithm is installed then you can also perform the calculation of Voronoi polygons and optionally grid your data via the natural nearest neighbor algorithm. **Note**:
+The algorithm used in the triangulations is that of Shewchuk [1996] and you can also perform the calculation of Voronoi polygons and optionally grid your data via the natural nearest neighbor algorithm. **Note**:
 For geographic data with global or very large extent you should consider \myreflink{sphtriangulate}
 instead since **triangulate** is a Cartesian or small-geographic area operator and is unaware